wpappsec/www/content/posts/about.md

 WordPress is awesome and super easy to install and set up, but its popularity and ease makes it a hot target for mischief.
 By beefing up your application security, you're helping your users stay safe.

-This site aims to help various types of wordPress users, from first time amature bloggers through to full time WordPress professionals.
+This site aims to help various types of WordPress users, from first time amature bloggers through to full time WordPress professionals.

 ## WPAPPSEC Communities